-The financial assistance program supports temporary financial emergency situations such as (but not limited to) eviction, utility shut off, and financial challenges related to the COVID-19 pandemic.
+The financial assistance program supports temporary financial emergency situations such as (but not limited to) eviction and utility shut off.
 Each situation is evaluated on a case-by-case basis.
 Availability of the program is subject to the status of the financial assistance program fund.

 If you would like to apply to our financial assistance program, please contact Lisa Clothier, LMSW, ACSW, Outreach and Community Education Manager at email@example.com or 734-961-3512.

 Additional Financial Assistance Resources: